ghc-proposals/ghc-proposals/proposals/0000-type-indexed-typeable.rst

     rnfTypeRep :: TypeRep -> ()

-We can also continue to provide the deprecated non-kind polymorphic ``Typeable`` exports,
+We can also continue to provide the deprecated non-kind-polymorphic ``Typeable`` exports,

 .. code-block:: haskell